A new class of maximal partial spreads in PG(4,q): Conclusion

 \section{Conclusion}

-This work began by a computer search which allowed us to find several results and stimulated the theoretic research whose results are given by Theorem \ref{teo2.2}.
-Such results prove that there is still more to be discovered.
-The analysis of our results makes you think that the number of the $q$-added Mps increases with $q$.\\ We have realized that it is possible to study the same problem for larger values of the order $q$.
+This work began by a computer search which allowed us to find several results and stimulated the theoretical research the results of which are given by Theorem \ref{teo2.2}.

+The results of computer search prove that there is still more to be discovered.
+The analysis of our results makes you think that the number of the $q$-added maximal partial line spreads increases with $q$.